 Satellite imagery showing obstructions on a commercial roof (left) and Aurora’s automatic identification of similar obstruction instances (right).

-With the Aurora Envision Obstruction Detection tool, the user can select a particular obstruction as a template to guide the identification of other similar instances.
+With Aurora's Automatic Obstruction Detection tool, the user can select a particular obstruction as a template to guide the identification of other similar instances.
 Aurora then sweeps over the image looking for similar obstructions.
 For every possible location of the obstruction a score is generated based on how similar it is to the template.
 Then Aurora places obstructions at the highest-scoring locations.
 In this way, a time-consuming process can be reduced just a few clicks.

 Aurora’s obstruction detection features make it possible to automatically identify and model in 3-D all occurrences of similar obstructions instead of having to draw each by hand.
 Click on the GIF above to see a longer video of this feature in action.